Yannick Salmon

 Yannick Salmon (born April 7, 1990) is an American-born Jamaican footballer who plays as a defender.

 Career

-College & Amateur
+College and amateur

 Salmon played one year of college soccer at the University of Maryland in 2007 before transferring to Rutgers University where he played from 2008 to 2010.

 Professional career

 Salmon was drafted 27th overall by Chicago Fire in the 2011 MLS Supplemental Draft.
 However, he wasn't signed by the team.

 Salmon signed his first professional contract in February 2013, when he joined Finnish club MYPA.

 International career

 Salmon featured for the Jamaican U17 national team in 2007.
 He also featured for the Jamaica U20 in 2008.